tum-ens/urbs/doc/implementdoc/param-tech.rst

-**Storage Capacity Installed**, :math:`K_{vs}^\text{c}`, ``m.storage_dict['inst-cap-c'][(min(m.stf), sit, sto, com)]]``: The parameter :math:`K_{vs}^\text{c}` represents the amount of energy content capacity of a storage :math:`s` storing commodity :math:`c` in a site :math:`v` and support timeframe :math:`y`, that is already installed to the energy system at the beginning of the model horizon.
+**Storage Capacity Installed**, :math:`K_{vs}^\text{c}`, ``m.storage_dict['inst-cap-c'][(min(m.stf), sit, sto, com)]]``: The parameter :math:`K_{vs}^\text{c}` represents the amount of energy content capacity of a storage :math:`s` storing commodity :math:`c` in a site :math:`v`, that is already installed to the energy system at the beginning of the modeling horizon.
 The unit of this parameter is MWh.
 The related section for this parameter in the spreadsheet corresponding to the first support timeframe can be found under the "Storage" sheet.
 Here each row represents a storage technology :math:`s` in a site :math:`v` that stores a